bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [txid]: /en/developer-guide#term-txid "A hash of a completed transaction which allows other transactions to spend its outputs"
 [unconfirmed]: /en/developer-guide#term-unconfirmed-transactions "A transaction which has not yet been added to the block chain"
 [unconfirmed transactions]: /en/developer-guide#term-unconfirmed-transactions "A transaction which has not yet been added to the block chain"
+[unencrypted wallet]: /en/developer-reference#encryptwallet "A wallet that has not been encrypted with the encryptwallet RPC"
 [unique addresses]: /en/developer-guide#term-unique-address "Address which are only used once to protect privacy and increase security"
+[unlocked wallet]: /en/developer-reference#walletpassphrase "An encrypted wallet that has been unlocked with the walletpassphrase RPC"
 [URI QR Code]: /en/developer-guide#term-uri-qr-code "A QR code containing a bitcoin: URI"
 [utxo]: /en/developer-guide#term-utxo "Unspent Transaction Output (UTXO) holding satoshis which have not yet been spent"
 [verack message]: /en/developer-reference#verack "A P2P network message sent in reply to a version message to confirm a connection has been established"
 [verified payments]: /en/developer-guide#verifying-payment "Payments which the receiver believes won't be double spent"
 [version message]: /en/developer-reference#version "A P2P network message sent at the begining of a connection to allow protocol version negotiation"
 [v2 block]: /en/developer-reference#term-v2-block "The current version of Bitcoin blocks"
+[watch-only]: /en/developer-reference#importaddress "An address or pubkey script stored in the wallet without the corresponding private key, allowing the wallet to watch for outputs but not spend them"
 [wallet]: /en/developer-guide#wallets "Software which stores private keys to allow users to spend and receive satoshis"
 [Wallet Import Format]: /en/developer-guide#term-wallet-import-format "A private key specially formatted to allow easy import into a wallet"
+[wallet support]: /en/developer-reference#term-wallet-support "A Bitcoin Core ./configure option that enables (default) or disables the wallet"
 [wallets]: /en/developer-guide#wallets "Software which stores private keys to allow users to spend and receive satoshis"

 <!-- RPCs; alphabetical order -->